fronell/dotvim/README.md

 1. Download the single-file version of ack from http://beyondgrep.com/install/
 2. Rename the file to ack.pl and place it in a directory thats in %PATH%
-3. Open an Administrator command prompt and run the following commands:
+3. From a console with Admin rights, run the following commands:
     ```
     assoc .pl=Perl
     ftype Perl="c:\Program Files\git\usr\bin\perl.exe" "%1" %*